rocky-linux/documentation/docs/books/nvchad/install_nvim.md

 From version 0.5 Neovim includes Treesitter (a parser generator tool) and supports Language Server Protocol (LSP).
 This reduces the number of plugins needed to achieve advanced editing functions.
 It improves the performance of operations such as code completion and linting.

 One of its strengths is its customization.
-All of its configuration is contained in a single file that can be distributed to various installations through version control systems (Git or other) so that they are always synchronized.
+All its configurations are contained in a single file that can be distributed to various installations through version control systems (Git or other) so that they are always synchronized.

 ### Community of developers